garylirocks/quickrefs/docker.markdown

 see here: ["docker-compose up" not rebuilding container that has an underlying updated image](https://github.com/docker/compose/issues/4337)

-* after you update `package.json` on your local, and run `docker-compose up --build`, the underlying images do get updated, but Docker Compose is using an old anonymous volume for `/app/node_modules` from the old container, so the new package you installed is absent from the new container;
+* after you update `package.json` on your local, and run `docker-compose up --build`, the underlying images do get updated, because Docker Compose is using an old anonymous volume for `/app/node_modules` from the old container, so the new package you installed is absent from the new container;
 * add a `--renew-anon-volumes` flag to `docker-compose up --build` will solve this issue;

 ### Name collision issue